sap218/jabberwocky/docs/README.md

 ```
 #### Running
 ```
+$ jab-catch --keywords output_ontology_label_synonyms.json --textfile example_textfile.txt
-$ jab-catch -k output_ontology_label_synonyms.json -t example_textfile.json -p user-comment -i inner-user-comment-reply
+$ jab-catch -k own_labels_synonyms.json -t example_tweets.json -p tweet-comment -i tweet-reply
 ```

 ###### Output
+* a `.txt` file: `output_terms_match_raw.txt` which includes all elements / sentences from the text file which includes a term of interest
 * a `.json` file: `output_terms_match.json` which includes the posts for each word of interest
-* a `.txt` file: `output_terms_match_raw.txt` which includes all elements / sentences from the text file which includes a term of interest

 ---

 ## bite
-`bite` runs a tf-idf statistical analysis: searching for important terms in a text corpus. a user can use a list of key terms to remove from the text in order to avoid being in the statistical model - meaning other terms may be ranked higher. **note**: with the `.json` input you need specify the field inside the JSON that contains the textual data to process.
+`bite` runs a tf-idf statistical analysis: searching for important terms in a text corpus. a user can use a list of key terms to remove from the text in order to avoid being in the statistical model - meaning other terms may be ranked higher. **note**: with the `.json` input you need specify the field inside the JSON that contains the textual data to process (same as `catch`).

 #### Usage
 ```